The Future of the Grid - Can our

 Jeremiah Eaton, Energy Storage Associate Bus.
 Dvlpmnt Mngr, Duke Energy

-Rob Self, Director Strategy & New Business Dvlpmnt, Duke Vantage
+Rob Self, Director Strategy & New Business Dvlpmnt, DTE Vantage

 Financing the Energy Transition